xot/ElectraOne/README.md

 You can use the normal way of switching between presets on the E1 via the MENU button.

-There is a faster way however.
+There is a faster way however, when ```CONTROL_MODE=CONTROL_EITHER```.
 Pressing the PRESET REQUEST button on the E1 (right column, top button) switches the currently visible preset (i.e. alternates between the mixer and the device preset).

 ## Resetting the remote script